pixijs/tilemap/README.md

 # pixi-tilemap
 Library that will help with tilemaps, provide special shaders and canvas fallback.
-Works with pixiV3.
+Works only with pixi V4.

+Please use [v3 branch](https://github.com/pixijs/pixi-tilemap/tree/gh-pages) for pixi V3.

 Rpgmaker MV - check.

+TODO: multitexturing - in progress

-Tiled, gameofbombs - in progress.
+TODO: Tiled, gameofbombs - in progress.

 Canvas fallback is 5x slower than vanilla rpgmaker.
 Webgl version is faster and doesnt use extra textures.